mlehotay/ier/IER/IER-specification.md

 A **system-level dynamical regime** that is:

-1. **Globally integrated** – system dynamics are mutually dependent
+1. **Globally integrated** — system dynamics are mutually dependent
-2. **Temporally continuous** – experience exists only across non-zero duration
+2. **Temporally continuous** — experience exists only across non-zero duration
-3. **Self-referentially regulated** – the system generates and maintains its own constraints
+3. **Self-sustaining** — the system generates and maintains its own constraint
-4. **Under coherent intrinsic constraint** – constraint is internally generated, irreducible, globally binding, and stable
+4. **Under coherent intrinsic constraint** — unavoidable, irreducible, and globally binding

-A UEF is not a component, module, workspace, or substance.
+A UEF is **not** a component, module, workspace, or substance.

 It is the **entire system operating in a specific regime**.

-The term *field* is descriptive rather than ontological.
-It denotes globally binding mutual constraint, not a spatial or physical field.
+The term *field* is descriptive only; it denotes global mutual constraint, not a spatial or physical field.

 ---